jbock-java/jbock/README.md

 ### Subcommands

 The `@SuperCommand` annotation can be used to define a git-like subcommand structure.
+See [javadoc](https://github.com/jbock-java/jbock/blob/master/jbock/src/main/java/net/jbock/SuperCommand.java).

 ### Sample projects